robert/robert.github.com/_posts/2100-01-01-kensington.md

 tags: [Security]
 og_image: TODO
 ---
-Vulnerability summary: An attacker can exploit a flaw in the KensingtonWorks device manager program to execute arbitrary code on the victim's computer.
-The attacker lures the victim to a malicious website, which exploits the vulnerability using JavaScript.
+Vulnerability summary: An attacker can use a flaw in the KensingtonWorks device manager program to execute arbitrary code on the victim's computer.
+To exploit the bug, the attacker lures the victim to a malicious website and delivers payload commands using JavaScript.
 No user interaction with the page is required.

 I've only tested the vulnerability on vTODO on OSX, but I assume that it applies to all older versions on all operating systems.
 The vulnerability is currently unpatched, meaning that the latest version of KensingtonWorks (vTODO) is vulnerable.